Algebraic derivation of the Energy Eigenvalues for the quantum oscillator defined on the Sphere and the Hyperbolic plane: Introduction

 The structure of the paper is as follows.
-In Section2, we consider a Hamiltonian system which is more general than the curved space generalization of the classical harmonic oscillator and review the general form of the quadratic Poisson algebra presented in Ref.\onlinecite{daskaloyannis2001quadratic} for the quadratically superintegrable system.
-In Section3, we then apply these general considerations to arrive at the special form of the quadratic Poisson algebra for the 2D nonlinear harmonic oscillator.
-In Section4, we give the quantum analogue of the quadratic Poisson algebra considered in Section2, the corresponding quadratic associative algebra.
+In Section \ref{Quadratic Poisson Algebra}, we consider a Hamiltonian system which is more general than the curved space generalization of the classical harmonic oscillator and review the general form of the quadratic Poisson algebra presented in reference [\onlinecite{daskaloyannis2001quadratic}] for the quadratically superintegrable system.
+In Section \ref{Quadratic Poisson algebra for the 2D-nonlinear harmonic oscillator}, we then apply these general considerations to arrive at the special form of the quadratic Poisson algebra for the 2D nonlinear harmonic oscillator.
+In Section \ref{Quadratic Associative algebra and its deformed oscillator realization}, we give the quantum analogue of the quadratic Poisson algebra considered in Section \ref{Quadratic Poisson Algebra}, the corresponding quadratic associative algebra.
 We then express the Casimir operator for this algebra in terms of the Hamiltonian and give the realization of the quadratic algebra in terms of the deformed parafermionic oscillator algebra.
 The finite dimensional representations of the quadratic algebra are generated by using the technique of the deformed parafermionic algebra.
 Finally, the problem is reduced to the solution of a system of two algebraic equations.
-In section5, we give the quadratic associative algebra and the energy eigenvalues for the 2D quantum harmonic oscillator determined by solving the appropriate algebraic equations.
-In section6, we discuss the results of this paper.
+In Section \ref{Quadratic associative algebra and the energy eigenvalues for the 2D quantum harmonic oscillator}, we give the quadratic associative algebra and the energy eigenvalues for the 2D quantum harmonic oscillator determined by solving the appropriate algebraic equations.
+In Section \ref{Discussion and Conclusion}, we give a precise and a detailed discussion of the comparison with the results of the analytical calculations.
+Our main conclusions are given at the end of that section.